 Day Trip To Hvar From Split

-Hvar island is about an hour ferry ride from Split, making it an ideal day trip (although staying two or three is even better)!
-There are several great cities to visit on Hvar, but it’s main town, and the capital, is Hvar Town.
+The island of Hvar, with its diverse beauty and rich history, is about an hour ferry ride from Split, making it an ideal day trip in Croatia (although staying two or three is even better).
+Hvar has several great cities to visit, but its main town, its capital, and one of its most popular cities, is Hvar Town.

 Hvar Island and Hvar Town

-The island of Hvar, one of the larger of some 79 islands and 500 islets scattered along the Dalmatian coast, is 33 miles (53 km) southeast of Split.
-Hvar Town, it’s capital, is the largest and liveliest on the island, sitting on its southeastern coast.
+The island of Hvar, one of the larger of 79 islands and 500 islets that are scattered along the Dalmatian coast, is 33 miles (53 km) southeast of Split.
+Hvar Town, its capital, is the largest and liveliest on the island.
+It’s on its southeastern coast.

 This was part of the Venetian Empire in the 13th and 14th centuries, and again from the 15th to 18th centuries, until Napoleon took control of Venice.

-In Hvar Town, a 13th century Venetian fortress, with a stunning view of the bay, sits atop the hill by the harbor, adding to the islands charm, along with beaches, historical buildings, and the Pakleni islands.
+In Hvar Town, a 13th century Venetian fortress, with a stunning view of the bay, sits atop the hill by the harbor, adding to the islands charm, along with beaches, historical buildings, and the Pakleni islands, which are fun to explore.

 Hvar town while island hopping in Croatia